danobot/notorious/README.md

 I recommend you put this behind some kind of basic authentication such as Traefik's `basic auth` middleware.

+### Deploying static assets
+YOu can generate static assets for web deployment using the `yarn build-web` command.
+The compiled files are available in the `web/dist` directory.

 # Backing Up Data Directory
 This is applicable only if you don't have a backend server.
 Backing up or restoring the data directory when data is being synced to a remote server is untested and may have nasty consequences.